KaptainBflakes/tohevc/README.md

 Converts h264 files to hevc.
 Uses hardware encoding.

 tohevcbat
 Desc:   converts a list of h264 files to hevc encoding using nvenc (gpu encoding).
-Useful for reducing the size of large video files like certain vr videos that are "ahem" very much safe for work.
+Useful for reducing the size of large video files like vr videos.
 Usage:  "tohevcbat bitrate recode_list.txt"

 Bitrate should be in ffmpeg format.
 For example: "1M" means 1 megabit per second and "1000K" means 1000 kilabit per second.